 Not all Alta boards/channels include the ADC needed for the Signal Capture Feature.
-See the individual board HW manual for information regarding the availability of this feature.
+The - A429 and -MA4 Alta devices have the Signal Capture Feature enabled on up to two of the RX channels.
+See the HW manual for your specific Alta device for information regarding the availability of and channel assignments for this feature.